 1) Payday loans

 Payday loans, as the name would imply, are designed to lend you immediate money with the precondition that it will be paid back in full on your next payday (inclusive of interest).
 Whilst some lenders will allow greater flexibility, meaning you can repay over several months, this does mean the interest charged will be higher – so this is something to be aware of.

 Significantly, the cost of payday loans is regulated by law, in accordance with the FCA (Financial Conduct Authority).
 These laws regulate the amount of interest and fees you can be charged.
-For example, if you take out a loan for 30 days you will pay no more than £24 per £100 borrowed in fees/charges, and if you aren’t able to repay the loan on time you can only be charged a fee £15 + outstanding interest.
+So, for example, if you take out a loan for 30 days, you will pay no more than £24 per £100 borrowed in fees/charges, and if you aren’t able to repay the loan on time, you can only be charged a fee £15 + outstanding interest.

 Generally, this overall cap means that you won’t ever pay back more than twice what you initially borrowed.

 However, don’t be tricked!
 Lenders can tempt you with their advertising, but it’s important to remember that a payday loan is not the right choice for you if:

 – You are using it to pay off existing loans

 – You are unsure you can pay it back in time

 – You aren’t using the money for necessities… are you sure that new pair of shoes can’t wait?